Hiro-macchan/Pubs_20150221/TokyoR_46.md

-Logistic regression Tokyo.R #46
+Logistic regression and Causal Effect Estimation.
 ========================================================
 author: Hiro_macchan
 date: 2015/2/21
+at: Tokyo.R #46
 css: R_presentation.css

 Today I'll talk about
 =====================================================
 - Categorical Outcome and Logistic regression
 - Causal Effect estimation and Confounders
-- Estimand and Colapsibility
+- Collapsibility and Estimand
+こんなテーマでお話しします。

 Who am I?
 ======================================================
-- Matsui Hiroki(RPT, MPH)
+- Matsui Hiroki (RPT, MPH)
 - Major in
   Rehabilitation Medicine, Clinical Epidemiology and Health Economics.
 - Working at
   The University of Tokyo.
 - Interested in
   Outcome Research for Health services
-- I'm not so familiar with English.
-  So, if you have any questions, please interrupt and ask me.

 Agenda
 =======================================================